 - Serve the government elected by the democracy it serves in impartially, and with equal respect.

-To sum up, the role of the civil services in a democracy is of paramount importance.
-It is crucial in the process of ensuring a smooth functioning of the nation by way of promoting efficient policy making, effective delivery of promised services, unification of the varied organizations and objectives as one, all the while upholding their oath to the constitution of the land, of serving the people with highest morals, professionalism and sincerity.
+To sum up, the role of civil services in a democracy is of paramount importance.
+It is crucial in the process of ensuring a smooth functioning of the nation by way of promoting efficient policymaking, effective delivery of promised services, a unification of the varied organizations and objectives as one, all the while upholding their oath to the constitution of the land, of serving the people with highest morals, professionalism and sincerity.